McConkeyLab/2024_aragaki-src/manuscript.typ

 #figure(
     grid(
         rows: 2,
-        image("02_figures/06-a.png"),
+        image("02_figures/in-vivo-survival.png"),
-        image("02_figures/06-b.png")
+        image("02_figures/in-vivo-met-ratio.png")
     ),
     caption: [*Src knockdown has differential _in vivo_ effects across cell lines.* *A:* Overall survival of NSG mice tail-vein injected with conditional knockdown cell-lines, with or without doxycycline drinking water. *B:* Ratio of lung metastasis area to lung area, as quantified by ImageJ, in mice exposed to (+) or not exposed to (-) doxycycline.
 CI = 95%]
 ) <fig7>

 = DISCUSSION
 Src was one of the first discovered proto-oncogenes, and over 100 years of study have revealed it serves a complex and varied role in cancer@Thomas_1997.
-Here we have attempted to demonstrate this complexity by describing the interaction between molecular subtypes of bladder cancer and Src.
-This was made challenging for several reasons.
+In this study, we sought to clarify some of the paradoxes that have arisen with Src in bladder cancer by looking through the lens of molecular subtypes.
+This study was made challenging for several reasons.
 Transwell assays continue to be a challenging, noisy, and low-throughput assay, plagued with confounding variables such as cell passage number, splitting time, and confluence at split.
 Further, since Src has been shown (by us and many others) to be involved in both proliferation and motility, it is impossible to disentangle the results of transwells assays as that of pure motility or motility combined with changes to proliferation.
 This would additionally explain the discrepancies between our _in vitro_ migration assays and our _in vivo_ tail vein injection results.
 Proliferation, rather than motility, may be the key factor in determining survival.
 As our proliferation assays have shown, RT112 fails to have inhibition proliferated by SRC KD, while UM-UC6's proliferation is inhibited.
 This is reflected in the differences in survival.
 Conversely, Src may be important for migration in only RT112, as implied by our transwell assays.

 In this study we have demonstrated that Src acts heterogeneously across different molecular subtypes.
-Molecular subtypes are clinically important and have been shown to be not only prognostic, but also predictive to certain treatments.
-By treating these subtypes individually, we have shown that we can resolve the apparent paradox of Src acting as a tumor suppressor in some instances while acting as an oncogene in others.
-Src's preferential role for acting as a promoter of migration and invasion in luminal papillary lines may imply that we should give Src inhibitors to patients only of a given subtype.
+Molecular subtypes are clinically important and have been shown to be not only prognostic, but also predictive for certain interventions.
+By treating these subtypes as separate entities, we have shown that we can resolve the apparent paradox of Src acting as a tumor suppressor in some instances while acting as an oncogene in others.
+Src's preferential role for acting as a promoter of migration and invasion in luminal papillary lines may serve as a useful stratifier for designing future studies of Src inhibition _in vivo_.

 = MATERIALS & METHODS
 #text(8pt)[